4 Ways to Leverage HR Strategy and Grow Your Small Business

 Workplace culture can be defined as the shared values, beliefs, attitudes, and behavioral norms that shape the overall environment, productivity, and relationships within a company.
 This includes both the written and unwritten expectations for employee behavior, as well as the interactions and relationships between coworkers.

-Your workplace culture influences everything from your company's mission and vision, to employee satisfaction, work-life balance, and overall productivity.
+Your workplace culture influences everything from your company's mission and vision to employee satisfaction, work-life balance, and overall productivity.
 Ultimately, a positive workplace culture is one that supports the well-being and success of your employees, while also promoting a positive and productive work environment.

 Having a positive workplace culture is crucial for both employers and employees.
 When employees feel valued at work and connected to their colleagues, they are more likely to stay and contribute their best work.
 On the other hand, a negative workplace culture can leave employees feeling demotivated and disengaged, ultimately leading to high employee turnover.